siglens/siglens-docs/docs/spl-docs/evaluation-functions/trig-hyperbolic-functions.md

 ... | eval n=asin(1)
 ```

-The following example calculates 180 divided by pi and multiplies that by the arc sine of 1.
+The following example converts the `asin(1)` from radians to degrees.

 ```
 ... | eval degrees=asin(1)*180/pi()